the-full-stack/website/docs/course/2022/lecture-1-introduction.md

 1.  **Output is complex**: The model predictions are ambiguous or in a high-dimensional structure.

-2.  **Reliability is required**: ML systems tend to fail in all kinds of unexpected ways, so anywhere where you need high precision or high robustness is going to be more difficult to solve with ML.
+2.  **Reliability is required**: ML systems tend to fail in unexpected ways, so anywhere you need high precision or high robustness is going to be more difficult to solve with ML.

 3.  **Generalization is required**: These problems tend to be more in the research domain.
 They can deal with out-of-distribution data